Plantar Fasciitis Treatment Thebarton

 Exercise Rehabilitation

-How are plantar fasciitis and heel spurs different?
+Are plantar fasciitis and heel spurs the same thing?

 How does plantar fasciitis pain feel?